tommybobbins/super-dollop/kds.md

 Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
 KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
 By default, the 2MB/second/shard output is shared between all of the applications consuming data from the stream.

 You should use enhanced fan-out if you have multiple consumers retrieving data from a stream in parallel.
 With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard, and this throughput automatically scales with the number of shards in a stream.

+## Kinesis Consumer Library

+One of the methods of developing custom consumer applications that can process data from KDS data streams is to use the Kinesis Client Library (KCL).

+## Kinesis Producer Library

+An Amazon Kinesis Data Streams producer is an application that puts user data records into a Kinesis data stream (also called data ingestion).
+The Kinesis Producer Library (KPL) simplifies producer application development, allowing developers to achieve high write throughput to a Kinesis data stream.